foundryserver/infrastructure/qemu/readme.md

 # Setup of Base image for Customer VM

 This is the recipe to create the clone able vm for customer provisioning.
 You will need to create a template on each proxmox host.
-Whatever the template vmids are on each node make sure you update the .env file to reflect this.
+Whatever the template vmids are on each node make sure you to call the template db13-fvtt-tpl-{dev/prod} This template needs to be on all nodes.
+If you change the name you need to update the env files for the new template name.
+You will have to do the replication as proxmox wont do this.
 This vm will need to be a single partition no swap partition.
 The swap will be a file on the main partition.

 ## Boot Strap